Notavatarkorra/notavatarkorra.github.io/launching in tech paper.md

 visa and jp morgan starting to doit this is a valuable source of capital because you still own your company, angel investors

+their check is predicated on them discontinued on fund raising we will write you a check but you cant raise any more money because alot of predatory vcs to try and write rediculous terms